fastlane/docs/docs/actions/deliver.md

 _deliver_ uses the following techniques under the hood:

-- The iTMSTransporter tool is used to upload the binary to iTunes Connect. iTMSTransporter is a command line tool provided by Apple.
+- The iTMSTransporter tool is used to upload the binary to App Store Connect. iTMSTransporter is a command line tool provided by Apple.
 - For all metadata related actions _deliver_ uses [_spaceship_](https://github.com/fastlane/fastlane/tree/master/spaceship)

 # Tips